-There is still uncertainty related to how nanoparticles affect health and the environment.
-18 Nordic Ecolabelling wishes to take a restrictive approach to the use of nanoparticles and the requirement is based on the environmental consequences when nanoparticles are released to the surroundings (indoor environment or the surrounding environment, seen over the entire life cycle).
-The requirement concerns chemical products that are used to produce Nordic Swan Ecolabel buildings and is in line with equivalent requirements concerning Nordic Swan Ecolabel chemical building products.
+There is still uncertainty related to how nanoparticles affect health and the environment.18 Nordic Ecolabelling wishes to take a restrictive approach to the use of nanoparticles and the requirement is based on the environmental consequences when nanoparticles are released to the surroundings (indoor environment or the surrounding environment, seen over the entire life cycle).
+The requirement concerns chemical products that are used for the production of Nordic Swan Ecolabel buildings and is in line with equivalent requirements concerning Nordic Swan Ecolabel chemical building products.

-The definition of nanomaterials follows the European Commission's definition of nanoparticles.
-19, see Definitions.
+The definition of nanomaterials follows the European Commission's definition of nanoparticles19, see Definitions.

 The requirement means that newer nanomaterials produced with the intention of containing nanoparticles must not be used.
-Examples of such nanoparticles are fullerenes, carbon nanotubes, nano silver, nano copper and nano-titanium dioxide.
+Examples of such nanoparticles are fullerenes, carbon nanotubes, nanosilver, nanocopper and nano-titanium dioxide.